jschuemann/nBio_docs/Processes/Chemistry.rst

 or::

  sv:Ph/Default/Modules = 2 "g4em-dna" "TsEmDNAChemistryExtended"

+Instead of the ``g4em-dna`` physics module, one of the other options described in the :ref:`Physics Processes` can be used.

 In this way, a whole set of parameters can be customized by using the following conventions.
 Chemical species are named using full names without separation